thurianknight/character-oracle/README.md

-# Hyperborea Character Personality Oracle
+# Character Personality Oracle

-**A tarot-inspired character personality generator for the Hyperborea TTRPG, powered by OpenAI.**
+**A tarot-inspired character personality generator, powered by OpenAI.**

-This Foundry VTT module uses symbolic tarot draws interpreted by ChatGPT to generate evocative, immersive personality descriptions for newly created characters in the world of Hyperborea.
+This Foundry VTT module uses symbolic tarot draws interpreted by ChatGPT to generate evocative, immersive personality descriptions for newly created characters.
+Original created for the Hyperborea 3rd Edition role-playing game, but is configurable for just about any game system that has character data points like age, gender/sex, race/ancestry, and class/profession.
+All fields are optional, but they are used by ChatGPT to give more flavor and detail to the oracle.

 ---